Unique-Ade/GitCommands/README.md

 ✔How to check list of the branches in a repo : git branch -a ✔How to delete a branch : git branch -D branchname

+💎Collaborating on github
+✔To push locally to a remote repository on github : git push githubrepolink branchname ✔To save and rename github link locally on git : git remote add linkname githubrepolink ✔To push to github after renaming github repo link : git push linkname branch ✔To pull all remote branches and merge into master branch : git pull githubrepolink master